mariamo14/market-aggregator/docs/design-document.md

   trigger meaningful exceptions.

 - **FileTradeParser and FileMarketWeightsParser:**
   Support various input formats and edge cases.
-These components have been updated to robustly differentiate between valid and malformed inputs.
+These components have been updated to differentiate between valid and malformed inputs.

 - **TickerAggregatorManager:**
   Maintains daily aggregation records and manages the mapping between dates and tickers.
-Enhancements ensure efficient retrieval of both first and last aggregation dates.

 ## Enhancements and Refactoring

 - **Core Business Logic:**
-  Enhanced handling of trade aggregation and market index updating, ensuring that missing trade data is managed appropriately by using previous price values where necessary.
+  Handling of trade aggregation and market index updating, ensuring that missing trade data is managed appropriately by using previous price values where necessary.

 - **Exception Handling:**
-  Both index calculation and input parsing now include robust error detection, throwing precise exceptions when encountering null values or malformed data.
+  Both index calculation and input parsing include robust error detection, throwing precise exceptions when encountering null values or malformed data.

-- **Logging and Debugging:**
-  Additional logging has been integrated across the application to provide a clear view of the execution flow and debugging information.

 - **Test Coverage:**
   Comprehensive unit and integration tests have been added or updated to cover scenarios, including various edge